 For a long time since the tremendous oil price shocks of the 1970s till the last recent days Oil prices have been showing spectacular movements which has been at the forefront of the increase in uncertainty of the energy sector.
-During the period spanning 2007 to 2008 the oil price has increased from 60 dollars to cross the threshold of 100 dollars reaching the record of 147 dollars by barrel in July.
-The prices have been showing a decrease by August to reach only 115 dollars, the price that has been dropped back four months later to be traded at 45 dollars at the end of December 2008.
+During the period spanning from 2007 to 2008, the oil price has increased from 60 dollars to cross the threshold of 100 dollars reaching the record of 147 dollars by barrel in July.
+The prices have been shown a decrease by August to reach only 115 dollars, and they have had been dropped back four months later to be traded at 45 dollars at the end of December 2008.
 The cycle was being launched again around March and April 2009 when oil was traded at about 40 dollars per barrel to reach by August 2009 the level of more than 70 dollars per barrel.
-Actually the Brent oil crude was traded in the first half of January 2014 at about more than 107 dollars per barrel.
+In the first half of January 2014, the Brent oil crude was traded at more than 107 dollars per barrel.

-The oil price rise and fall forms one of the serious factors that really affect consumers, producers and Markets especially in terms of costs, trading strategies and incentives to launch new investment in technology or reorganize former ones.
+The rise and fall in oil prices form one of the serious factors that really affect consumers, producers and Markets particularly in terms of costs, trading strategies and incentives to launch new investment in technology or reorganize former ones.

-No long time after the tremendous oil price shock of the 1970s a large body of literature has been developed to identify the impact of the oil price changes on the real economic activity.
+No long time after the tremendous oil price shock of the 1970s a large body of literature has been developed to identify the impact of the oil price fluctuations on the real economic activity.
 Authors such as Hamilton (1983), Jimmenez-Rodriguez and Sanchez (2005), Cunado and Perez de Gracia (2005) among others have investigated the interdependence between oil prices and GDP in the major developed countries.
-The work realized by Hamilton (1983) establishing oil price shocks as a factor contributing to recession in the American economy was stimulated several studies on the impact of oil price on various macroeconomic activities.
-Findings reveal that it has a statistically significant influence of oil price shocks on macroeconomic activities in the G-7 (Cologni and Manera, 2008; Kilian, 2009), G-7 and

-Norway (Jimmenez-Rodriguez and Sanchez, 2005) and Asian countries (Cunado and Perez de Gracia, 2005).
+The work realized by Hamilton (1983) establishing oil price shocks as a factor contributing to recession in the American economy was stimulated many studies on the impact of oil price on various macroeconomic activities.
+Findings reveal that oil price shocks have a statistically significant effect on macroeconomic activities in the G-7 (Cologni and Manera, 2008; Kilian, 2009), G-7 and Norway (Jimmenez-Rodriguez and Sanchez, 2005) and Asian countries (Cunado and Perez de Gracia, 2005).

-Despite the significant body of research has examined the effect of oil price shocks on GDP, only a few researchers focused their attention on exploring how changes in oil prices influence the stock market returns.
+Despite the significant body of research has examined the effect of oil price shocks on GDP, only a few researchers have focused on the relationship between oil prices changes and the stock market returns.
 The most known works in this field remain those of Jones and Kaul (1996), Sadorsky (1999), Huang et al. (1996), El-Sharif et al. (2005), Naifar and Al Dohaiman (2013), Chang and Yu (2013), Mohanty, et al. (2011), Nguyen and Bhatti (2012).
-While Huang et al. (1996) do not find a significant connection between oil price shocks and stock returns for some specific markets such as that of the S&P 500 stock market, several authors such as Nandha and Faff (2008), Papapetrou (2001), Sadorsky (1999), Issac and Ratti (2009), and Shimon and Raphael (2006) confirm the negative reaction of stock returns following the increase in oil prices.
+While Huang et al. (1996) do not find a significant linkage between oil price shocks and stock returns for some specific markets such as the S&P 500 stock market, several authors such as Nandha and Faff (2008), Papapetrou (2001), Sadorsky (1999), Issac and Ratti (2009), and

+Shimon and Raphael (2006) confirm the negative reaction of stock returns following the increase in oil prices.
 For Ciner (2001) the real stock returns are significantly sensitive to the oil price futures, but this connection is non-linear.